 During the initial experiment, I had several issues trying to come up with the perfect kuih seri muka.
 The layers did not stick together and became a complete disaster!
 The pandan custard was overcooked which made it clumpy and uneven.
-Honestly, I was so disappointed then.
-However, it was still edible but kuih seri muka has to live up to its name by maintaining its glowing face and not look unpresentable!
-Therefore, I will share the tips with you here on how to achieve the best results for this beautiful 'kuih'.
+However, it was still edible but the kuih has to live up to its name by maintaining its glowing face and not look unpresentable!
+Therefore, I will share the tips here with you on achieving the best results for this beautiful 'kuih'.

 When compacting the glutinous rice to create the bottom layer, do ensure that enough pressure is applied to prevent it from falling apart when it is cut.
 Once the rice is compacted, concentrate on getting the second layer right.

-It is important to tap the cake mould a few time on the kitchen top to ensure that the batter is poured evenly into the mould and to release any air bubbles.
+It is important to tap the cake mould a few times on the kitchen top to ensure that the batter is distributed evenly and to release any air bubbles.
 Cook the custard mixture at low heat.
-When cooked at extremely high heat, the custard layer may begin to have bubbles due to the difference of temperature within the custard batter and the hot steam.
-This will create an uneven layer.
+When cooked at extremely high heat, bubbles may appear due to the difference of temperature within the custard batter and the steam resulting in an uneven layer.
 The custard batter is supposed to slowly cook during the steaming process.

 Patience is the key here.
-I learnt the hard way.
+I learned the hard way.
 Do not repeat my mistake or you will end up in disappointment.
-As mentioned in the video, you have to avoid having water droplets fall onto the surface of the 'kuih seri muka' in order to achieve a smooth surface.
-Wrap the cover of the pan with a clean kitchen towel or cover the tray with aluminium foil during the steaming process.
+As mentioned in the video, you have to avoid having water droplets fall onto the surface of the kuih in order to achieve a smooth surface.
+Wrap the cover of the pan with a clean kitchen towel or cover the tray with aluminum foil during the steaming process.
 That would prevent an uneven surface.

 To check if the kuih is cooked, poke a toothpick into the custard layer.
 If it comes off clean, then it is ready.

 Allow the kuih seri muka to cool to room temperature before cutting.
 Clean knife with a wet kitchen towel or use a plastic knife for a smooth cut.
 This kuih can be kept for up to 24 hours if not refrigerated.
 Refrigerating it makes cutting easier.
-However, it will harden the layer of glutinous rice.
+However, it will cause the layer of glutinous rice to harden.
 Therefore, wrap the tray with cling wrap to prevent the glutinous rice from drying up.

-Once refrigerated, Kuih Seri Muka can be stored for 3-5 days.
+If kept refrigerated, the kuih can be stored for 3 to 5 days.
 To sum this up, patience and caution is exercised in every step.
-I can assure you then that you will be beaming with pride at the perfect outcome of the kuih seri muka if the steps and precautions are adhered.
+I can assure you then that you will be beaming with pride at the perfect outcome of the kuih if the steps and precautions are adhered.
 All said and done, do not forget to share a photo of the kuih on this site.
 We look forward to seeing it.